-Today at the Ruby Slippered Sisterhood, I’m blogging about where my story ideas come from.
-The inspiration for my first published short story came from a decidedly unromantic incident back in college, in which I accidentally got into a strange guy’s car, thinking he was my ex-boyfriend (What?
+Ever wonder where a writer gets her ideas?
+The inspiration for my first published short romance story came from a decidedly unromantic incident back in college, in which I accidentally got into a strange guy’s car, thinking he was my ex-boyfriend (What?
 You’ve never done that?).
 You can read the real-life version at the Ruby Slippered Sisterhood.
-And then check out the romance story it inspired below.
+Then check out the romance story it inspired below.

 Audrey Taylor’s Chevy Malibu ran out of gas in the middle of the season’s worst rainstorm.
 She was ten miles from her house, five miles from the nearest gas station, and, despite the weather, the pint of double chocolate ice cream she’d just bought was starting to melt.
 She glared at the gas gauge, which claimed the car still had half a tank.
 So that’s what the guy at the garage had meant when he’d warned her the gauge on the loaner was “a little off”.